PMArkive/Nikyuria/README.md

 - Matt for killing my fishes with too much fodder
 - Nub for purchasing this at a time during which I didn't have too much money
 - Kittix for making me release this

-# Additional Information
-____
-There used to be a authentication in here which did some mean things.
-Make sure to look at the auth files and either disable it or change it to fit your own HWID code.